The stipend schedule in effect for the 2020-2021 academic year is as follows:

 Residents are eligible to join BeneFlex, Bassett's flexible benefits plan.
 With BeneFlex, residents choose the type of benefit package that best meets the needs of their family situation and lifestyle.
 Bassett allocates benefit credits (dollars) in order to "buy" the required basic levels of protection - life insurance, accidental death/dismemberment insurance, and long-term disability insurance.
 Higher levels of coverage in these benefit areas or the addition of dental insurance, vision care and personal spending accounts is entirely optional and paid for through payroll deduction.
 If benefit credits (dollars) are left over after all elections have been made, these may be converted into taxable pay.

 BeneFlex offers a single Medical Plan called the Bassett Plus PPO.
 The plan includes Bassett in-network and out-of-network coverage, at varying levels of co-pay.
-The plan also provides a 3-tier prescription benefit with $15/$40/$80 co-payment depending on the level of drug.
+The plan also provides a 3-tier or a 4-tier plan.

 2 dental plans are available under BeneFlex.
 Dental plans are optional and Bassett pays a portion of the cost.